 Demanding More Detail, Legal Group Calls On Google To Disclose RTBF Criteria

-Group of 80 lawyers and academics want a lot more information from Google.
+The group of 80 lawyers and academics want a lot more information from Google.

 At a conference in Berlin Google’s global privacy counsel Peter Fleischer offered a window into Google’s “right to be forgotten” (RTBF) decision-making process: